osudroid/osu-droid/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/osudroid/osu-droid/badge)](https://www.codefactor.io/repository/github/osudroid/osu-droid)
 [![Patreon](https://cdn.discordapp.com/attachments/259754869626241024/844311810211708928/Patreon.png)](https://www.patreon.com/osudroid)

 osu!droid is a music rhythm game for Android devices.
-It was a game hatched many years ago from the [osu!](https://osu.ppy.sh/home) community.
+It was a game hatched many years ago by the [osu!](https://osu.ppy.sh/home) community.
 This project is now being developed by a little group of fans and also with the help of foreign friends.
 This game is also completely free-to-play.

 ## Status